Investing in you health pension – part 3 – Optimizing your Nutrition

 Feeling full can deter overeating between meals.
 Snacking is fine, of course, but ideally, it should be driven by genuine hunger, not boredom or habit.

 If you’re not accustomed to consuming a lot of vegetables, aim to include them in at least two meals every day.
 A handy tip is to use your fist as a guide for portion size.
 Start with a fist-sized serving of vegetables at two meals and gradually increase this amount until you’re enjoying one or two fist-sized portions at every meal.
-For inspiration on how to do this, check out our Cheat Sheet here.
+For inspiration on how to do this, download our cheat sheet here.

 #2: Where is my protein?